 The list below contains a selection of notable individuals and groups buried in our graveyard.
-The list is updated as more research is done throughout the year.

 May Probyn (Poet)

 BORN 12 Apr 1856 - DIED 29 Mar 1909

 May Probyn was born in Wales or in France.
 Her parents were British and she had three younger siblings after the family returned to England.
 She was educated in Brussels.

 Her work wasn't popular and therefore little is known about her.
 In 1881 the "Westminster Review" reviewed her

 "Poems" (1881) and wrote 'Who May Probyn may be we know not'.
 Her poems show a witty social criticism and is